 If you already have a fully defined QObject, it can become a Source simply by passing it to QRemoteObjectHostBase::enableRemoting().
 This lets other processes/devices create a Replica of the object to interact with (see Remote Object Interaction).
-You can then instantiate QRemoteObjectDynamicReplicas of your object, or use the QOBJECT_REPLICA macro in your project file, which will use repc to create a header file describing the Replica for use in that process/on that device (and provides compile-time checks).
+You can then instantiate QRemoteObjectDynamicReplicas of your object.

-Letting repc generate a Source header file for your project (using the REPC_SOURCE macro) provides three options of implementing the desired API.
-If your class name was Foo, the options would be the following (and see The rep file format for help in creating a rep file)
+Letting repc generate a Source header file for your project (using the REPC_SOURCE variable) provides three options for implementing the desired API.
+If your class name was Foo, the options would be the following (see The rep file format for help in creating a rep file)

 There is a <Type>SimpleSource class defined in the header, which provides basic getter/setter methods for each property and implements data members of the correct property type in the header.
-Here "<Type>" represents the class name from the .rep file, so if your class is of type "MyType" in the .rep file, there will be a MyTypeSimpleSource class declared in the produced header file.
+Here "<Type>" represents the class name from the .rep file, so if your class is of type "MyType" in the .rep file, there will be a MyTypeSimpleSource class declared in the generated header file.
 This is a fast way to get started using the API.
 To use this class, you need to inherit from this class and implement any defined slots (which are pure virtual in the generated header file).
-Whatever logic is needed to manage the exposed properties and define when Signals need to be emitted would be added to the overriding class as well.
+Whatever logic is needed to manage the exposed properties and emit signals would be added to the inheriting class as well.

-If you need to hide the implementation details, you can use the <Type>Source class instead, which is the 2nd class declared in the same resulting header file.
+If you need to hide the implementation details, you can use the <Type>Source class instead, which is the 2nd class declared in the header file.
 This class definition does not provide data members, and makes the getter/setter functions pure virtual as well.
 You have more flexibility in how you implement the class, although you need to write more code.
-This defines the API for both the source and replica side from a single .rep template file.

 Note: The QObject API is never exposed.
 For instance, while a Replica will have a destroyed signal, the destroyed signal of the source is not propagated.
 The Source and each Replica are unique QObjects with their own connections.
 The API that is exposed is defined by the .rep template used by repc, or in the case of raw QObjects, all API elements defined in the inheritance chain from a specific ancestor.
 Unless you define Q_CLASSINFO("RemoteObject Type") in an ancestor, the QObject's parent is used.
 If Q_CLASSINFO("RemoteObject Type") is used, that class's API is the lowest level of API used.